ruby/rdoc/RI.md

 ```

 A command in interactive mode are similar to one in static mode,
-except that you omit:
+except that you:

-- Command word `ri`; just type the _name_.
+- Omit command word `ri`; just type the _name_.
-- Options;  the only options in effect are those found in environment variable `RI`.
+- Omit options;  the only options in effect are those found in environment variable `RI`.

 ## Getting Ruby Documents